 Residents of Skevanston can fill out the Village of Skokie’s COVID-19 Vaccination Pre-Registration form.

-NorthShore University Health System is vaccinating current patients who are 65 years and older.
+NorthShore University Health System is vaccinating current patients.
 Information can be found on NorthShore’s COVID-19 web page and through the patient portal, NorthShore Connect.

 Northwestern Medicine has started to schedule COVID-19 vaccinations for current patients age 65 and older.
 Invitations will come through Northwestern’s portal, MyNM or by phone.